0xyy/work-finder/README.md

 App for finding perfect job in IT.

 This project is written to learn about React Native and how to create app using expo.
+Learned from JSmastery youtube channel.

 ## Demo